 - Interest payments from yield farming or DeFi lending

 - Payments for goods or services

-For example, say you received rewards from providing liquidity to a crypto lending protocol – those would be counted toward your total income for that tax year.
-The way this amount would be taxed – and what level of tax it would be subject to – would depend on your overall income for that year across both crypto and fiat.
+For example, say you received rewards from providing liquidity to a crypto lending protocol.
+Those would be counted toward your total income for that tax year.
+The way this amount would be taxed.
+What level of tax it would be subject to – would depend on your overall income for that year across both crypto and fiat.
 In some cases, that income will be subject to self-employment tax withholding, estimated payments, or traditional withholdings if you’re being paid crypto for your job.

 What is a non-taxable crypto event?

 Although the vast majority of your crypto transactions will be subject to tax, there are of course some exceptions.

 - Moving your own crypto between different wallets/exchanges that you own

 - Some aspects of gifting crypto, or donating it to a tax-exempt organization are not subject to taxation

 It’s worth noting that even when events aren’t going to affect liability, they often still need to be reported.
 Depending on the size of your gift, you will likely have reporting requirements including potentially needing an appraisal of your crypto in order to gift it properly..